ofoeduchisom/Time-series-Analysis/README.md

 ## Overview

 This project focuses on performing univariate and multivariate time-series analysis and forecasting on a selected dataset.
-The goal is to provide actionable insights and business recommendations based on the analysis.
+The goal is to provide actionable insights and business recommendations based on the time series analysis data using various forecasting models like ARIMA, SARIMA, SARIMAX etc.

 The project includes: